Fillers

 Making the distinction between the first group and the second group is vitally important.
 In the first group, where the fold has appeared with age, treating it with dermal fillers can help provide a rejuvenating result.
 However, treating the nasolabial fold in the second group of women who have had it as a feature of their face since their teenage years will almost always result in an unnatural look, particularly when they attempt to smile.
 For the second group, it is usually better to treat the cheek itself rather than the nasolabial fold.

-Use of a small amount of 2mls in the cheeks.
+Treatment with a small amount of 2mls filler in the cheeks.

 Cheeks